Irreducibility and Rigidity in Digital Images: Preliminaries

 In low dimensions, it is also common to denote a $c_u$ adjacency by the number of points that can have this adjacency with a given point in $\Z^n$.
-E.g., \begin{itemize} \item For subsets of $\Z^1$, $c_1$-adjacency is 2-adjacency. \item For subsets of $\Z^2$, $c_1$-adjacency is 4-adjacency and $c_2$-adjacency is 8-adjacency. \item For subsets of $\Z^3$, $c_1$-adjacency is 6-adjacency, $c_2$-adjacency is 18-adjacency, and $c_3$-adjacency is 26-adjacency. \end{itemize}
+E.g., \begin{itemize} \item in $\Z$, $c_1$-adjacency is 2-adjacency; \item in $\Z^2$, $c_1$-adjacency is 4-adjacency and $c_2$-adjacency is 8-adjacency; \item in $\Z^3$, $c_1$-adjacency is 6-adjacency, $c_2$-adjacency is 18-adjacency, and $c_3$-adjacency is 26-adjacency. \end{itemize}

 We use the notations $y \adj_{\kappa} x$, or, when the adjacency $\kappa$ can be assumed, $y \adj x$, to mean $x$ and $y$ are $\kappa$-adjacent.
 The notations $y \adjeq_{\kappa} x$, or, when $\kappa$ can be assumed, $y \adjeq x$, mean either $y=x$ or $y \adj_{\kappa} x$.